jarnix/nofussframework.com/docs/docs/reference/sessions-table.md

+Note: of course you should not use a mysql table in a high usage web application, it's intended for small applications.

 The Mysqli session handler expects this structure for the sessions table :

 This example uses the name "sessions", but you can name how you want, just set it up in your config.ini.